TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 2/Judges 2.22.md

 ---

-that by them I may prove Israel, whether they will keep the way of Jehovah to walk therein, as their fathers did keep it, or not.
+that by them I may prove Israel, whether they will keep the way of Yahweh to walk therein, as their fathers did keep it, or not."